rook/rook/PendingReleaseNotes.md

    - If `false`, the OSDs will be assigned to a node permanently.
 Rook will configure Ceph's CRUSH map to support the portability.
 - Rook can now manage PodDisruptionBudgets for the following Daemons: OSD, Mon, RGW, MDS.
 OSD budgets are dynamically managed as documented in the [design](https://github.com/rook/rook/blob/master/design/ceph-managed-disruptionbudgets.md).
 This can be enabled with the `managePodBudgets` flag in the cluster CR.
 When this is enabled, drains on OSDs will be blocked by default and dynamically unblocked in a safe manner one failureDomain at a time.
 When a failure domain is draining, it will be marked as no out for a longer time than the default DOWN/OUT interval.
 - Flexvolume plugin now supports dynamic PVC expansion.
+- Passing a boolean environment variable named `ROOK_DISABLE_NFS` to the operator will disable the CephNFS controller.

 ### YugabyteDB